-To allow the device to continue sending data on the secondary port after the ring is restored, mark the Fixed backup checkbox.
-Note: When the device reverts back to the primary port, the maximum ring recovery time can be supported by be exceeded.
+☐ To allow the device to continue sending data on the secondary port after the ring is restored, mark the Fixed backup checkbox.

+Note: When the device reverts back to the primary port, the maximum ring recovery time can be exceeded.